Benefits of Using beef-tallow-for-cooking

 • Glass jar for storage

-Rendering beef tallow involves melting down the fat and straining it to remove impurities.
-The process can be done on the stovetop or in a slow cooker.
+So rendering beef tallow means melting down the fat and straining it to remove all impurities.
+This can be done on the stovetop or in a slow cooker.

 Preparation